 Why is it important to maintain your septic system when you live near wetlands?

 Household waste water carries disease-causing organisms and other potential contaminants that may threaten wetlands.
 A properly functioning septic system will treat most contaminants found in household waste water, protecting human health and preventing contamination of wetlands and drinking water supplies.
 Contact a septic system specialist for optimal maintenance.

 How to Share Your Land with Wetland Wildlife

-Leave fallen debris such as tree stumps in streams, rivers, ponds, and wetlands.
+Don't disturb fallen debris such as tree stumps in streams, rivers, ponds, and wetlands.
 These can act as basking areas for aquatic and semi-aquatic snakes and turtles.
 Also avoid cutting dead standing trees, which act as important habitat features for snakes, and do not disturb rotting leaves and tree stumps as they can be used as nesting sites for reptiles.

 Be mindful to mow your lawn after 12 noon.
-Many snakes, lizards, and turtles will bask in the early part of the day, and an open lawn exposed to the sun may be an ideal place for them to do this.
+Many snakes, lizards, and turtles will bask in the early part of the day, and an open lawn exposed to the sun may be the ideal place for them to do this.

 If you own land with marsh, swamp, or lush green areas along water, it helps to leave buffer strips of natural vegetation between your land and any bodies of water, wetland areas, or other natural areas for reptiles.
 Hedges and other vegetated borders along gardens also provide cover for snakes.